RobertCarrUTA/react-admin-dashboard-app/README.md

    4. If the installation is successful, go into your project folder while in the terminal and enter "npx create-react-app ./"
 3. To install the necessary dependencies, in the terminal, in your project folder, enter "npm install --legacy-peer-deps"
+4. To run the website on your local machine, enter "npm start" in the terminal.